HUECO TRIP BETA

 WIFI / CELL SERVICE

 Verizon is the most reliable cell phone provider in the area.
 WiFi has always been hard to come by here until recently.
 Our vacation rentals have been upgraded with the newest high speed WiFi available.
 WIFI is boosted throughout our property via 2 long range extenders (signal varies).
 If you're in need of Wifi for work, the house rentals have the best wifi signals of our rental options.
 We have many climbers who work remotely.
-Those needing high speeds for upload, either book a vacation rental , use mobile wifi service or hotspot their phone.
+Those needing high speeds for upload, either book a vacation rental , use mobile wifi service, Starlink or hotspot their phone.

 REST DAY ACTIVITIES: